Phobias in Children

 The cause of a phobia may be both genetic and environmental.
 A child may develop a

-phobia if he or she has a fearful first encounter with an object or situation.
-But
+phobia if they have a fearful first encounter with an object or situation.
+But experts

 What are the symptoms of phobias in a child?